 Associate of Applied Science Degree

-The A.A.S. in Child Development prepares individuals to be lead teachers and directors of early care and education programs.
+Our A.A.S. in Child Development prepares you to be a lead teacher or director of early care and education programs.

-The program curriculum provides the foundation for students who wish to pursue further education in the fields of child development, family studies and human development.
+The program curriculum provides a foundation that will enable you to pursue further education in the fields of child development, family studies and human development.

 A criminal background check will be required to enroll in EDUC and TECA field experience courses and CDEC laboratory courses.
 A criminal history check will be repeated once a year for every student enrolled in one of these courses.